A certain amount of anxiety is normal; it’s natural to feel anxious in situations that are “one-off worries” or short-term events.

 Feeling anxious about going to the supermarket, catching a train or being in a busy coffee shop can leave you feeling sick, shaking and headachy – amongst other things – to the point where you feel physically too ill to go out.
 This is where setting goals can help.

-Goal setting as an idea is constructive, however it can be misunderstood.
+Goal setting as an idea is constructive, however the process can be misunderstood and get over-complicated.
 People can set themselves a huge goal like “I want to be happy” but without recognising, planning or celebrating the steps to get there.

 The results of a goal (like finding happiness) will look different to everyone, so it’s important first to define what it looks like for you, and create manageable mile stones to get you where you want to be, identifying who and what can help you.
 You won’t know you’ve reached your goal if you don’t have a clear vision of what that would look like.